Accessible Walks - suitable for wheelchairs and pushchairs

 Ullswater

-The Lake District National Park have created a series of walks around The Lake District - Miles without Stiles - suitable for people with limited mobility.
-This includes a route starting from Pooley Bridge and one around Brotherswater.
+The Lake District National Park have created a series of walks around The Lake District - Miles without Stiles.
+These are suitable for people with limited mobility.
+This includes a route starting from Pooley Bridge, one around Brotherswater and the recently updated Threlkeld to Keswick Railway Trail.

 - Miles Without Stiles: Pooley Bridge to Gale Bay - (1.8 km / 1.1 miles)